morgenman/Computer-Science/Professional Practice/Nick Presentation.md

 	* Republican Jewish Coalition convened in Las Vegas, web advertisements pledging cruz's support to israel were shown exclusively in the hotel
 	* very small grained
 * Is it ethical to make targeted political advertisements
-* 75% of advertisement buying power
+* 75% of advertisement buying power is television

+## Polarization
+* creating small groups leads to disconnection between groups.
+* Gaslighting a population because everyone believes something completely different
+* Media companies also group their viewers
+*